 - Relying on employees’ response to authority – These actors depend on employees being conditioned to quickly comply with requests from executive leadership or important clients and vendors.

 - The request comes at a busy time – Many fraudulent requests will come at the end of the workday or workweek, putting pressure on employees to complete the request before the end of business (or end of month/quarter/fiscal year).

 - Communications from executives – BEC fraudsters will impersonate a real individual, most often a leader or executive at the company a person works for.

-- Single form of communication – Many BEC attempts will indicate that the sender is in a meeting or traveling and can’t be reached by phone or other means, and demands all communication occur via a specific communication channel such as email, text, or social media.
+- Single form of communication – Many BEC attempts will indicate the sender is in a meeting or traveling and can’t be reached by phone or other means, and demand all communication occurs via a specific communication channel such as email, text or social media.

-- Generic terms and odd grammar – If emails are received with non-personalized greetings such as “Dear” or “Sir” or “Customer”, this is a red flag.
-Emails with odd grammar such as “kindly”, missing punctuation, or spelling errors are also a red flag.
+- Generic terms and odd grammar – Emails with non-personalized greetings such as “Dear” or “Sir” or “Customer” are red flags.
+Emails with odd grammar, such as “kindly,” missing punctuation or spelling errors, are also red flags.

 - Combined with fear and urgency, the prospect of being rewarded may prompt employees to skip typical procedures.
 These rewards can be tangible or intangible, such as being recognized for solving a problem or completing a highly important task for executive leadership.

 Before launching a BEC scam, criminal actors may research the company, employees and senior management to gather as much information as possible to help them craft a convincing request.
 They may even check travel schedules, read other business emails and review social media profiles.